-The My Homeschool Year 4 curriculum is similar to Primary 4 in the Singaporean education system.
+My Homeschool Curriculum Year 4 is similar to Year 4 in the Malaysian education system.

 After purchase, login details will be sent to your email address.
 You can then access all the course materials including planning documents.
 We use Moodle as our online learning platform.

 * Math Kinder to Grade 2 Only

 - Year 4 Homeschool Curriculum Subject Guide

 - Global Goodies – For International Students and Extension Work

 - Social Studies

 - Health & PE

 “A book may be long or short, old or new, easy or hard, written by a great man or a lesser man, and yet be the living book which finds its way to the mind of a young reader.”

 One of the wonderful attributes of homeschooling is the ability to individualise your curriculum to suit your family’s interests and abilities.
 To help you do this we have created our Global Goodie resources.
 Offering an international focus, these resources will continue to inspire your child in a wide variety of subjects.